List of Marvel Comics characters: C: Cannibal in other media

 Cannibal appears in Black Panther, with its male body voiced by JB Blanc and its female body voiced by Vanessa Marshall.

-Captain Americat

-Captain Americat is a cat version of Captain America from Earth-8311.

-Captain Americat in other media

-Captain Americat has a non-voiced cameo appearance in the Ultimate Spider-Man episode "The Spider-Verse" Pt.
-2.

 Captain Krakoa

-Captain Krakoa is a powered exoskeleton and an alias used by several characters appearing in American Comic books published by Marvel Comics.
+Captain Krakoa is a powered exoskeleton and an alias used by several characters appearing in American comic books published by Marvel Comics.
 It was first adopted by Scott Summers in X-Men vol. 6 #6 (January 2022) by Gerry Duggan and Pepe Larraz.
 The suit and alias would later be acquired by Grant Rogers.

-Fictional biography
+Made out of Krakoa's plant-based architecture and technology, the Captain Krakoa suit possesses superhuman physical abilities, and can fly, repair itself, and grow vines for offensive and defensive purposes.

 Scott Summers

 The Captain Krakoa suit was originally designed by Forge for use by mutants with non-combative powers, and was used by Cyclops to keep Krakoa's Resurrection Protocols secret.
-After the Protocols are leaked to the public, Scott retires the mantle.
+After the Protocols are leaked to the public, Cyclops retires the mantle.